Helium-Labs/arcminter/README.md

 const pinata = new PinataIPFSClient("your_jwt");

-// Create a WalletConnectSigner, for signing transactions using the specified WalletConnect connector instance (connected wallet) with the 'sign' function. const walletConnectSigner: Signer.WalletConnectSigner = new Signer.WalletConnectSigner(algoConnect, walletConnect.connector)
+// Create a WalletConnectSigner, for signing transactions using the specified WalletConnect connector instance (connected wallet) with the 'sign' function.
+// 'algoClient' is an algorand client (AlgodV2 instance) const walletConnectSigner: Signer.WalletConnectSigner = new Signer.WalletConnectSigner(algoClient, walletConnect.connector)

-// inject the pinning service and signer as dependencys into the minter const nftAssetMinter = new NFTAssetMinter(this.algoClient, pinata, walletConnectSigner)
+// inject the pinning service and signer as dependencys into the minter const nftAssetMinter = new NFTAssetMinter(algoClient, pinata, walletConnectSigner)

 // Create options that are specific to the pinning service, and provide to the pinned file when minting const pinataOptions: PinataPinOptions = {